Euler equations (fluid dynamics): Incompressible Euler equations with constant and uniform density

-where the $i$ and $j$ subscripts label the N-dimensional space components, and $\delta_{ij}$ is the Kroenecker delta.
+where the $i$ and $j$ subscripts label the N-dimensional space components, and $\delta_{ij}$ is the Kronecker delta.
 The use of Einstein notation (where the sum is implied by repeated indices instead of sigma notation) is also frequent.

 Properties

-Although Euler first presented these equations in 1755, many fundamental questions or concepts about them remain unanswered.
+Although Euler first presented these equations in 1755, many fundamental questions concerning their mathematical properties remain open.
+In particular, the regularity and possible finite-time singularity formation of solutions of the three-dimensional incompressible Euler equations remain important questions in mathematical fluid dynamics.

-In three space dimensions, in certain simplified scenarios, the Euler equations produce singularities.
+In three spatial dimensions, there are special classes of solutions for which finite-time singularity formation has been established.

-Smooth solutions of the free (in the sense of without source term: g=0) equations satisfy the conservation of specific kinetic energy:
+Smooth solutions of the free equations, in the sense of equations without a source term $\mathbf{g}=0$, satisfy conservation of kinetic energy.
+The local conservation law is: